Danielle Beachler, MD

 Medical Social Worker, Mental Health Coordinator

-Bobbie Jo serves on the CF Central Texas Board as the Outreach Chair joining both community and clinic needs.
-As the pediatric CF social worker and mental health coordinator, Bobbie Jo assesses the needs of patients and caregivers’ by providing resources for school, work, financial, insurance/benefits, and emotional wellness.
+As the pediatric CF social worker and mental health coordinator, Donnie assesses the needs of patients and caregivers’ by providing resources for school, work, financial, insurance/benefits, and emotional wellness.
 She can assist with counseling referrals that best fit each family’s needs.
+Donnie partners with the CF psychologist and Child Life Specialist to provide services that promote/enhance the emotional well-being of the patients/families we serve.

 Faith Dziura, BS, CCLS